UNC Air Operations

 The nine regional Area Health Education Centers span North Carolina, allowing resources from the state's health science schools to reach communities and improve local health.
 The 500 miles between our coast and mountains present a challenge to university faculty who conduct consultation clinics and continuing education activities in the AHECs, while maintaining their teaching, research, and service responsibilities "at home."

-Since its early beginnings in 1968, AHECs UNC Medical Air Operations, or Medical Air, has transported health science faculty, medical residents, and university officials to all areas of the state for educational activities.
-Medical Air and its fleet of six aircraft is based at RDU General Aviation and is flown by five full-time professional pilots.
+Since its early beginnings in 1968, AHECs UNC Air Operations, previously known as Medical Air, has transported health science faculty, medical residents, and university officials to all areas of the state for educational activities.
+UNC Air and its fleet of six aircraft is based at RDU General Aviation and is flown by five full-time professional pilots.

-In 2012-2013, Medical Air transported 1,962 passengers to more than 98 destinations.
+In 2012-2013, UNC Air transported 1,962 passengers to more than 98 destinations.
 These include North Carolina's nine AHEC centers, community hospitals, health departments, and universities.
 This service makes it possible for faculty to reach very remote sites in the state on a daily basis while maintaining a full slate of professional activities.
-Medical Air has logged approximately 20 million passenger miles since 1978.
+UNC Air has logged approximately 20 million passenger miles since 1978.

 High Technical Standards

-Gordon Kramon, Medical Air's Director of Operations, is proud of his crew and its outstanding safety record.
-During the more than 40 years of Medical Air's flights, there have been no major incidents on the ground or in the air.
+Gordon Kramon, UNC Air's Director of Operations, is proud of his crew and its outstanding safety record.
+During the more than 40 years of UNC Air's flights, there have been no major incidents on the ground or in the air.

-As the "wings of AHEC," Medical Air helps maintain a close partnership between the universities and the communities around the state.
-The Medical Air staff takes pride in its contributions toward improving health care access for all North Carolinians.
+As the "wings of AHEC," UNC Air helps maintain a close partnership between the universities and the communities around the state.
+The UNC Air staff takes pride in its contributions toward improving health care access for all North Carolinians.

 - traveling on university business